creative ways to keep viewers engaged on twitch

 Extensions like Stream Avatars and Stream Stickers are directly integrated with your Twitch account, providing a wide array of functionalities.
 Stream Avatars, for instance, allows viewers to create and customize their own avatars that appear on the stream.These avatars can engage in activities, adding a personal and dynamic touch to the broadcast.

 On the other hand, Stream Stickers is designed to drive engagement and earn bits by showcasing custom-made stickers on screen in response to viewer interactions, such as using redeeming Twitch channel points or sending bits.
 These stickers not only incentivize viewer participation but also add a fun, visual element to the stream.
-The best way to find trending extensions for Twitch is by visiting the list of most popular Twitch extensions
+The best way to find trending extensions for Twitch is by visiting the list of most popular Twitch extensions.

 Widgets offer another layer of engagement possibilities.
 These range from displaying the current track playing on Spotify to mini-games and goal trackers.
 Among the most popular widgets are interactive pet widgets or chat widgets, found on platforms like Etsy or the Elgato Marketplace.
 These pets can be customized in design and behavior, reacting to specific events or interactions, and are a hit among viewers who enjoy the charm and interactivity they bring to a stream.